Right of entry

 There are important differences to the rules when union officials enter workplaces in the textile, clothing and footwear industry.

-Unlike other permit holders, union officials representing textile, clothing and footwear workers can:
+Unlike other permit holders, union officials who are entitled to represent textile, clothing and footwear workers can also:

 • look into suspected contraventions of outworkers terms in an award or registered agreement